Old East Slavic: Old East Slavic literature

 There are also the works of early travellers, as the igumen Daniel, who visited the Holy Land at the end of the eleventh and beginning of the twelfth century.
 A later traveller was Afanasiy Nikitin, a merchant of Tver, who visited India in 1470.
 He has left a record of his adventures, which has been translated into English and published for the Hakluyt Society.

 A curious monument of old Slavonic times is the Pouchenie (“Instruction”), written by Vladimir Monomakh for the benefit of his sons.
 This composition is generally found inserted in the Chronicle of Nestor; it gives a fine picture of the daily life of a Slavonic prince.
 The Paterik of the Kievan Caves Monastery is a typical medieval collection of stories from the life of monks, featuring devils, angels, ghosts, and miraculous resurrections.

 Lay of Igor's Campaign narrates the expedition of Igor Svyatoslavich, the prince of Novgorod-Seversk, against the Cumans.
 It is neither epic nor a poem but is written in rhythmic prose.
 An interesting aspect of the text is its mix of Christianity and ancient Slavic religion.
 Igor's wife Yaroslavna famously invokes natural forces from the walls of Putyvl.
-Christian motifs present along with depersonalised pagan gods in the form of artistic images.
-Another aspect, which sets the book apart from contemporary Western epics, are its numerous and vivid descriptions of nature, and the role which nature plays in human lives.
-Of the whole bulk of the Old East Slavic literature, the Lay is the only work familiar to every educated Russian or Ukrainian.
+Christian motifs are present along with depersonalised pagan gods in the form of artistic images.
+Another aspect, which sets the book apart from contemporary Western epics, is its numerous and vivid descriptions of nature, and the role which nature plays in human lives.
+Of the whole bulk of the Old East Slavic literature, the Lay is the only work familiar to almost every educated East Slav (Belarusian, Russian, or Ukrainian).
 Its brooding flow of images, murky metaphors, and ever-changing rhythm have not been successfully rendered into English yet.
 Indeed, the meanings of many words found in it have not been satisfactorily explained by scholars.

 The Zadonshchina is a sort of prose poem much in the style of The Tale of Igor's Campaign, and the resemblance of the latter to this piece furnishes an additional proof of its genuineness.
 This account of the Battle of Kulikovo, which was gained by Dmitry Donskoy over the Mongols in 1380, has come down in three important versions.

 The early laws of Rus' present many features of interest, such as the Russkaya Pravda of Yaroslav the Wise, which is preserved in the chronicle of Novgorod; the date is between 1018 and 1072.